 The following steps describe how to back up resources that are assigned to an SLA policy.
 To run an on-demand backup job for one or more resources regardless of whether those resources are already associated with an SLA policy, click Create job, select Ad hoc backup, and follow the instructions in Running an ad hoc backup job.

 - You can select an entire file system server by clicking the server name check-box.
-You can also select all file servers that are listed by clicking the check-box as shown.
-Any data added to the servers selected is automatically assigned to the SLA policy that you choose.
+Any data added to this server is automatically assigned to the SLA policy that you choose.

 - Or, you can select a specific drive or mount point from a specific file system server by clicking the server name, and choosing a drive or mount point from the list.